martindstone/pagerduty-cli/README.md

   $ pd incident:ack

 OPTIONS
   -F, --from=from        Login email of a PD user account for the "From:" header.
 Use only with legacy API tokens.
   -h, --help             show CLI help
   -i, --ids=ids          Incident ID's to acknowledge.
 Specify multiple times for multiple incidents.
   -m, --me               Acknowledge all incidents assigned to me -p, --pipe             Read incident ID's from stdin.
+  -u, --useauth=useauth  Use the saved REST API token with this alias

   -z, --snooze=snooze    Also snooze selected incidents for the specified amount of time (5m, '1 hour', default unit is
                          seconds).

-  --debug
+  --debug                Print REST API call debug logs

 ALIASES
   $ pd incident:acknowledge